Please Help With My Racism

 I take this to mean black Americans are sick of being mistreated by white Americans.
 I certainly can’t argue with the assertion that some white Americans mistreat some black Americans.
 It’s a sad fact.
 On the second reading of his statement I find that a couple of words he chose are throwing me for a loop, specifically the words “invention” and “whiteness.”
 Maybe I’m being too literal and Mr. Williams’ intent was to use metaphorical devices for emotional impact, rather than make a literal statement.
 But even if this was intended as a sort of poetry, words still have meaning.
 As a guy who grew up white, married a white woman, and who is related to lots of white people, I have no idea what he means by “whiteness.”
 (Maybe I don’t get it because I’m white?)

 At first, I thought maybe he was trying to put the blame on a general concept of whiteness, rather than actual people of Caucasian descent, and therefore framing his comments in the context of culture rather than race.
 That would make sense to me.
 Because if he’s saying that all white people use and abuse black people, that would not only be empirically incorrect, it would be a terribly racist thing to say.
-So maybe rather than blaming all white people he’s blaming a group of (mostly white) people who have invented or created a system of beliefs he has labeled “whiteness”.
-But if that were the case, it begs the question of why he chose to label it “whiteness”, rather than something more generic and behavior-based, such as “greed” or “corruption.”
-Why didn’t he choose to say, “We’re done watching and waiting while this invention called greed uses and abuses us…” That’s just as powerful!
+So maybe rather than blaming all white people he’s blaming a group of (mostly white) people who have invented or created a system of beliefs he has labeled “whiteness.”
+But if that were the case, it begs the question: why did he choose to label it “whiteness,” rather than something more generic and behavior-based, such as “greed” or “corruption.”
+Why didn’t he say, “We’re done watching and waiting while this invention called greed uses and abuses us…” That’s just as powerful!